Dry Running Designs

 - Actions dropdown

 - Select Dry Run.
+A modal window will appear.

 How It Works